 It was a maelstrom of in-your-face violations over the last few weeks.
 Almost everywhere you looked, racism of some sort was showing its face.
 George Floyd, killed for what?
-Supposedly passing a counterfeit 20 dollar bill?
-Amy Cooper calling police and feigned being threatened by Christian Cooper (no relation) because he asked her to put a leash on her dog?
+Supposedly passing a counterfeit 20-dollar bill?
+Amy Cooper called the police and feigned being threatened by Christian Cooper (no relation) because he asked her to put a leash on her dog?
 Ahmaud Arbery, murdered for jogging?
-And then there’s the police-involved death of Regis Korchinski-Paquet, who fell to her death from a 24th floor apartment window.
+And then there’s the police-involved death of Regis Korchinski-Paquet, who fell to her death from a 24th-floor apartment window.
 It has been an absolute whirlwind, and the sense of grief, anger, frustration and loss have birthed protests across North America.
-Social media posts of solidarity from other peoples of colour like myself.
+Social media posts of solidarity from other people of colour like myself.
 Would-be White allies trying to figure out how they can stand, how they can walk beside us.
 Hopeful, right?

 • Far more likely to be carded/stopped and searched than non-racialized people.

 • Far more likely to be incarcerated than non-racialized people.

 • Far more likely to be unemployed than non-racialized people.

 • Far more likely to be pushed out of public schooling (drop-outs are better recognized as push-outs) than non-racialize people.